StriderKingg/andela-geo/README.md

 # andela-geo
-This is my Capstone Project
+This is my Capstone Project.
+It is obtaining data using the OpenWeather API